How to Connect

 Serialization Errors: If you encounter a

-folder exists and is accessible.Mapping Errors: If custom fields are added to CounterPoint, regenerate the cache to include these fields.
+Could not find a part of the patherror, ensure theDDCachefolder exists and is accessible.Mapping Errors: If custom fields are added to CounterPoint, regenerate the cache to include these fields.
 Failure to do so may result in errors like

-"USR_RR_REQUEST_VIEWS not present in the dictionary"
+"USR_RR_REQUEST_VIEWS not present in the dictionary".

 How to Set Up the CPHive web.config File